 Edit Path System Environment Variable

-If the Command Prompt commands are not working for you and you get the command not recognized error, it may be due to a path variable missing in your computer.
+If you get the command not recognized error in the Command Prompt, it may be due to a path variable missing on your computer.
 Once you add that variable, the Windows Command Prompt will start working again.
 Here is how to change or edit the environment variables.

 1. Click the Windows icon to open the Start Menu.